Imagination Notes - Theory of Knowledge

 Weaknesses of imagination

-- Imagination can be limited by insufficient knowlege.
-Psychologist Loran Nordgren confimred that people typically underestimate how painful it feels to be bullied or socially excluded (Nordgren).
+Imagination can be limited by insufficient knowledge.
+Psychologist Loran Nordgren confirmed that people typically underestimate how painful it feels to be bullied or socially excluded (Nordgren).
 In the same study, middle school teachers were found to suggest harsher punishment for bullies if they themselves had experienced social exclusion in their own lives (Nordgren).
 These insights suggest that our ability to imagine someone else's experience and emotions are limited by our own experiences.
 Similarly it might be impossible to imagine four-spacial dimensions.

 Okay, that's all for the TOK Imagination notes preview.
 Click here